NicoloCavalli95horses/KMS-web-testing/content/03 References/(Isatou, Abu Bakar, et al., 2015).md

 Method
 We followed the standard guidelines for systematic literature review as documented by Barbara Kitchenham and reviewed a total of 115 studies related to cross-site scripting from various journals and conference proceedings.
 Results
 Research on XSS is still very active with publications across many conference proceedings and journals.
-Attack prevention and vulnerability detection are the areas focused on by most of the studies.
-Dynamic analysis techniques form the majority among the solutions proposed by the various studies.
+Attack prevention and vulnerability detection are the areas focused on by most of the studies. [[dynamic analysis]] techniques form the majority among the solutions proposed by the various studies.
 The type of XSS addressed the most is reflected XSS.
 Conclusion
 XSS still remains a big problem for web applications, despite the bulk of solutions provided so far.
 There is no single solution that can effectively mitigate XSS attacks.
 More research is needed in the area of vulnerability removal from the source code of the applications before deployment.}
 }